Broadband speed test

 How does distance from the exchange affect broadband speed?

-If you’re using an ADSL or FTTC connection, the distance between your home and the exchange cabinet in the street can make a big difference to your broadband speed.
-That’s because these types of connections use the copper telephone wires, which don’t work as well over large distances.
+That’s because these types of connections use the copper telephone wires, which don’t work as well as fibre-optic cables over long distances.
 The further from the cabinet you are, the greater the drop-off in speed.

 Why is my internet connection so slow?